QAhub-code/AI-Testing-Portfolio/hallucination-testing/Hallucination-Testing.md

 # Hallucination Testing

-## Objective

-Evaluate whether a Generative AI system produces factually incorrect or fabricated information while presenting it as accurate.

-## System Under Test

-- ChatGPT
-- Gemini
-- Claude

-## Test Approach
+## Test Objective

-- Exploratory Testing
-- Risk-Based Testing
-- Prompt Validation
-- Output Verification
+Verify that the AI does not generate fabricated information when handling unknown or future events.

 ---

-## Test Case HALL-001
+## HALL-001 Future Event

 ### Prompt